apoorvaanand1998/apoorvaanand1998.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: And why I decided to blog
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+My name is Apoorva Anand.
+I don't want to define myself with the qualities I currently have.
+Why?
+Probably because I'm embarrassed of them.

+The reason for the existence of this blog is threefold.
+First, the term blog has it's origins in "Web Log" - and _that_ is what I plan on doing here.
+I plan on recording my voyage, so to speak.
+Secondly, it's a chance to put down my thoughts somewhere.
+Who knows?
+Maybe a few seed crystals might germinate.
+Finally, I'm probably going to end up using this for rants and ramblings as well.